Skip to Content

 Note that classes only consisting of a single node will not be processed in Multiple Clustering.

-The following dialog box allows entering the different parameters for Multiple Clustering.
+The following dialog box allows entering the parameters for Multiple Clustering.
 It automatically reuses most of the parameters used for data clustering.

 It is possible to create, for each network, a cluster node with ordered numerical states.
 These values are the mean of the score of each connected node for each state of the cluster node.
 If two of these values are strictly identical, an epsilon is added to one of them to obtain two different values.